Reimagining Humantiarian

-I am Juliana, an engineer passionate about humanity.
-My work lies at the intersection of humanitarian action and technology, two fields that are multifaceted and complex.
+I am an engineer passionate about humanity.
+My work lies at the intersection of humanitarian action, development and emerging technology, fields that are multifaceted and complex.

-I draw upon design science as a starting point to navigate the complexities at the intersection between technology and humanitarian action.
+I draw upon design science as a starting point to navigate the complexities at the intersection between technology and crises-affected settings.
 Grounded in sociotechnical systems and engineering design, I help organisations rethink how technology is developed and implemented.

 Technology as a tool for transformation

-Reframing technology initiatives from the traditional 'problem–solution' approach to an opportunity-exploration process centred on learning and identifying where emerging technologies create new possibilities.
+Reframing technology development from the traditional problem–solution approach to an opportunity–exploration process centred on learning.

-Moving beyond abstract design approaches to make design decisions explicit and tracing high-level intentions through concrete practices.
+Moving from abstract design principles to practical design decisions that are explicit and allow to trace high-level intentions through concrete design methods and user enagement.

 Collaborative, multidisciplinary and reflexive practice